-The EB-4 visa is specified as an employment-based green card for special immigrant religious workers.
+The EB-4 immigrant visa is specified as an employment-based green card for special immigrant religious workers.
 It is generally intended for members of a non-profit religious denomination in the United States, however, the category can cover a broad range of applicants:

 - Iraqi and Afghan translators